Zerthick/CommandKits/README.md

-# Graveyards
+# Command Kits
-Graveyards is a simple spawnpoint defining plugin.
-When players die, they respawn at the nearest graveyard.
+Command Kits is a simple yet flexible command kit plugin.
+Groups of commands called "kits" can be defined in the plugin config file.
+Players can then execute these kits all at once with one command.
+Requirments can also be set on the kits to only allow players to execute them under certain circumstances.

 You can check out the Command Kits Sponge Forum post [here](https://forums.spongepowered.org/t/wip-graveyards-v0-1-0-pre-defined-spawnpoints-for-players/9575 "Command Kits Forum Post")!